spinnaker/spinnaker.github.io/community/gardening/spin-contrib.md

 ## Install Spinnaker

 Create a repository for yourself based on the [template repository here][tpl].

-Update the last part of the s3 bucket name on L14 with your `namespace` name.
+You will use `spinsvc.yml` to deploy Spinnaker on the EKS cluster your instructor set up for you.
+Download the file.
+Update the last part of the s3 bucket name on L26 with your `namespace` name.
 You can find your `namespace` name on L10 of the Kubernetes config that you downloaded [earlier](#save-your-kubernetes-config-file).

-For example, if your `namespace` is "aimee", change `gardening-days-fixme` to `gardening-days-aimee` in the `s3:bucket` section.

 ```yaml
 spec: